zhuzhangZZ/IontronicsMicroscope/Instrumentation/IMGUI/README.md

 This program can be used for montoring the frames from the photometricsBSI camera and Basler camera, and synchronize the potentiostat with cameras.
-Frmaes data and CV data can be accumulated in a queue for saving while acquiring or saving retroactively.
+Frames data and CV data can be accumulated in a queue for saving while acquiring or saving retroactively.